jeremy-rifkin/libassert/README.md

 ```
 ![](screenshots/j.png)

-**A note on performance:** A lot of logic is required to make some of these assertions happen.
-There
+**A note on performance:** I've kept the impact of `assert`s at callsites minimal.
+A lot of logic is
-is a lot of inefficient string manipulation and io operations.
-The impact of `assert`s at callsites
-is still minimal, the fail paths are marked `cold` and all heavy logic occurs in the fail paths.
-While a lot of work is required to process a failed assertion as long it doesn't take a noticeable
-amount of time it's fine.
-After all, assertion fails are *the coldest* path in a binary.
+required to process assertion failures once they happen.
+Because assertion fails are *the coldest*
+path in a binary, I'm not concerned with performance in the assertion processor as long as it's not
+noticeably slow.

+**A note on automatic expression decomposition:** In automatic decomposition the assertion processor
+is only able to obtain a the string form of the full expression rather than the left and right parts
+independently.
+To get the left and right sides of the expression, the library needs to do some basic
+parsing of the expression (just figuring out the very top-level of the expression tree).
+The
+problem: templates make C++ grammar ambiguous without type information.
+The assertion processor is
+able to disambiguate many expressions and will just return `{"left", "right"}` if it's unable to
+parse.
+Disambiguating expressions is currently done by essentially traversing all possible parse
+trees.
+There is probably a more optimal way to do this.

 What I'd like to add and improve on further:
 - Backtraces (a feature of every language's asserts *except* C/C++)